 However, one of the most important parts of recovery and getting clean is communication.
 Letting people in your close inner circle know that you are struggling with substance abuse issues such as drug misuse is very important for overcoming the disorder and getting your life back on track.

 Additionally, reaching out or attending a professional care facility that can help treat the underlying causes of your drug misuse and substance use disorder is extremely important and helpful.
-Professional care facilities and centers can help individuals struggling with drug misuse or substance use disorder and overcome future issues with a confident mindset.
+Professional care facilities and centers can help individuals struggling with drug misuse or substance use disorder overcome future issues with a confident mindset.